Mathics3/mathics-development-guide/docs/extending/developing-code/calling-mathics-library-from-within-python-code.rst

 *Times()* is handled simply in the order in which these functions are called, so no parenthesis is used in the functional way.

-To simplify the abevo we have overloaded the standard binary and unary numeric operators ``+``, ``-``, ``/``, ``*``, ``abs()``, ``//``, and ``**`` in the ``Expressions`` and ``Numbers`` classes.
+To simplify the above, we have overloaded the standard binary and unary numeric operators ``+``, ``-``, ``/``, ``*``, ``abs()``, ``//``, and ``**`` in the ``Expressions`` and ``Numbers`` classes.
 With this, the above can be written as: